Sahat-fahim/Projects/README.md

 # Welcome to My Repository

-This repository serves as a comprehensive archive for all my projects.
+This repository serves as a archive for all my projects.
 Within each project's designated folder, you'll find the source code, video links, and detailed documentation.